OffCourse/offcourse-next/Code of Conduct.md

 # Code of Conduct Offcourse

-This Code of Conduct applies to the contribution to the Offcourse project as well as the use of the Offcourse platform (https://app.offcourse.io)
+This Code of Conduct applies to the contribution to the Offcourse project as well as to the use of the Offcourse platform (https://app.offcourse.io)

 ## Our Pledge